 What are Proof of Reserves?

-• Verifies that a custodian holds the assets it claims to
+Verifies that a custodian holds the assets it claims to hold

-Proof of Reserves (PoR) is a method of verifying that a cryptocurrency exchange has a 1:1 backing across all digital assets that are held there.
+Proof of Reserves (PoR) are a method of verifying that a cryptocurrency exchange has a 1:1 backing across all digital assets that are held there.

 This can be done by the exchange either publishing a “proof of reserves” report to detail the amount of cryptocurrency they hold or by proving ownership of wallets on-chain via an audit or “Merkel Tree”.
 Usually, exchanges hold most user funds in cold storage wallets, with hot wallets for more immediate liquidity.

-Proof of Reserves is an integral part of the crypto space, as the phrase “not your keys, not your crypto” means unless you hold your own private keys, an exchange could be loaning out your deposits in order to earn yield or “rehypothecate” deposited funds.
+Proof of Reserves are an integral part of the crypto space, as the phrase “not your keys, not your crypto” means that unless you hold your own private keys, an exchange could be loaning out your deposits in order to earn yield or “rehypothecate” deposited funds.

 Why are Proof of Reserves important?